 Often, depression arises following a particular stressful or traumatic event, or from prolonged exposure to stressful stimuli.
 Depression is the physical manifestation of our cognitive response to stress and trauma.
-It can cause us to act in ways that we would not typically act in and may cause us to retreat inwards.
+It can cause us to act in ways that we would not typically act in.
 Working with a therapist can help us uncover the root of where our depressive symptoms are stemming from.
-It is important we branch out to a therapist to heal and move past our depression, or it could continue to get worse until we find ourselves in a very dark place that is difficult to recover from.
-A therapist is a great support who understands how depression works and will be able to offer both sympathy, techniques, and advice for moving forwards.
+It's important to seek help for depression, or it could continue to get worse until we find ourselves in a very dark place that is difficult to recover from.
+A therapist is a great support who understands how depression works and will be able to offer both sympathy, techniques, and advice for moving forward.

 What are the benefits of working with a therapist?

 Finding our way out of the dark abyss of depression is no small task; thus, working with a therapist can be very beneficial in this process.
 Therapists are able to assist us in uncovering the deeper meaning of our issues and offer unbiased and compassionate support on our journey towards healing.
 At the core of successful therapy is finding and treating the root cause of depressive symptoms rather than treating the symptoms themselves.
 An experienced therapist will guide us towards lasting solutions.

 The painful memories we carry from childhood, societal tendencies, our own inner critic, and our fears, all play a part in shaping our thoughts and behaviours.
 Many of us are taught to hide our emotions and vulnerabilities.
 Therefore, we tend to suppress our emotions with the intent to keep us safe.
 These protective measures are effective at first, however, eventually the repression of emotions leads to a state of inner discomfort and tension, resulting in what we generally call depression.